CodyLobdell/reading-notes/102/class5.md

 # Class 5 Notes

+Adding images and styling the page are crucial for quality web-pages.
+If it doesn't look halfway decent, or like you didn't put any work into it, why would anyone want to stay on the page?!

 >> Using Images In HTML.
 Read Common Image Types and Choosing Image Formats.

 1.What is a real world use case for the alt attribute being used in a website?